P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

 \section{Numerical comparison}

 The previous sections compare the $P$-split formulations against the big-M and convex hull in terms of relaxation strength.
 But the computational performance of a formulation also depends on complexity of its continuous relaxation.
-To test and compare the formulations, we apply the $P$-split, big-M, and convex hull formulations to a set of 320 test problems.
-We consider three challenging classes of problems matching Assumptions 1--3.
-The $P$-split framework applies to general disjunctions with nonlinear constraints, but we limit the numerical comparison to disjuncts with linear or convex quadratic constraints.
-For such problems, we can write the convex hull in an efficient format, by linear or (rotated) second order cone constraints, and directly compare the $P$-split formulation to the convex hull.
+To test and compare the formulations, we apply the $P$-split, big-M, and convex hull formulations to a set of 344 test problems.
+We consider three challenging classes of problems matching Assumptions 1--4.
+The $P$-split framework applies to general disjunctions with nonlinear constraints, but we limit the numerical comparison to disjuncts with linear or convex quadratic constraints \ie problems where the convex hull of the disjunction is representable by a polyhedron or (rotated) second-order cone constraints \cite{ben2001lectures}.
+This ensures that the convex hull formulation can be directly solved by software such as Gurobi for comparison.
+This highlights a computational advantage of the $P$-split formulations: they avoid some numerical difficulties typically associated with the convex-hull formulation of nonlinear disjunctions \cite{sawaya2007computational} by linearizing the constraints of the disjunction.